 When I took up photography as a passion I never once realised I’d become a lover of dance and movement.
 Photography is more than just having the ability to see the external world with the eyes, it’s a lesson in the art of seeing the world with the heart and the soul.
 It also opens you up to new ways of expression.
 Seeing from within.

 Dance is a mixture of expressive formats.
 It’s visual and emotional, formal and contextual and so on.
-To have a camera (cameras in this instance) at hand enables me to capture essences you’d only see briefly through live or video performance and its also a means of changing the narratives on occasions by including part frames so you’re only focusing on the part of the body
+To have a camera (cameras in this instance) at hand enables me to capture essences you’d only see briefly through live or video performance and its also a means of changing the narratives on occasions by including different framing.

 Photography has taken me, so far, on a journey both physically and mentally.
 I couldn’t wish for anything more.
 Thanks to many people, I’ve gone from hitting rock bottom, to being content through arts and faith.